beccaclements99/phys2cvr/docs/developers/how_to_contribute.md

 $ pre-commit run --all-files
 ```

-The output should look like:
+The output should look something like (may contain more checks and "Skipped" messages):

 ```
 trim trailing whitespace.................................................Passed